andrastantos/the_d_machine/isa/isa.md

 ============

 This is a two-address ISA.
 One of the operands is a memory location or immediate, the other is a register.
-The instruction set allows for a memory read-modify-write and a register read-modify-write operation in one instructions.
-The destination can be either of the operands selected by the 'D' bit.
+The instruction set allows for read-modify-write of either (or both) operands.

-NOTE: read-modify-write of core memories is practically free because of the destructive nature of reads.
-They way the machine is organized is that the memory controller doesn't automatically write back the data read in a read cycle.
-Thus, the CPU has to write back everything (including the instruction code).
-So, in practice, the CPU is always doing read-modify-write operations.
+NOTE: read-modify-write for core memories is practically free due to the destructive nature of reads.
+The memory controller doesn't do automatic write-backs (to save a data-register) so the CPU needs to make sure it happens.

+Every instruction takes 8 clock cycles.
+A memory read or write takes two cycles each (to allow the column-select transient to settle in the core memory).
+Since a write *must* follow a read, a memory access is four cycles.
+With one argument coming from memory, 8 is the minimum execution period for an instruction; in other words, the execution speed is memory limited, no (significant) gain can be had from variable execution times.
+Also, since these 8 cycles completely saturate the memory bus, pipelining or other parallel tricks to increase IPC are pointless, even if they were possible in a transistor-based implementation (which they are not).

 Registers
 -----------